Coming to Denmark as an Au Pair

 Nordic citizens are citizens of Finland, Iceland, Norway and Sweden and are free to enter, reside, study and work in Denmark.
 They do not need a visa, residence or work permit.

 Norden is the Nordic Council of Ministers' official information service for private persons and companies in the Nordic countries.
-The service is aimed at all citizens of the Nordic countries and is particularly relevant to students, job seekers, persons who wish to move to another Nordic country, and companies which operate within the Nordic countries.
+The service is aimed at all citizens of the Nordic countries and is particularly relevant to students, job seekers, persons who wish to move to another Nordic country, and companies that operate within the Nordic countries.
 The website of Norden (available in Danish, Finnish, Icelandic, Norwegian and Swedish).

 Union citizens and EEA nationals